 Stories of Exploratory Action Research in Thailand

-The British Council in Thailand, in partnership with King Mongkut’s University of Technology Thonburi (KMUTT), Equitable Education Fund (EEF), Regional English Language Office (RELO), the Association of English Teachers in Thailand (Thailand TESOL) , and The Office of the Basic Education Commission (OBEC) and Professor Richard Smith, Sonthida Keyuravong and Rachanee Dersingh, the editor of this publication, have supported 29 teacher-researcher chapters detailing their exploratory action research (EAR) journeys.
+The British Council in Thailand, in partnership with King Mongkut’s University of Technology Thonburi (KMUTT), Equitable Education Fund (EEF), Regional English Language Office (RELO), the Association of English Teachers in Thailand (Thailand TESOL), The Office of the Basic Education Commission (OBEC), has been supporting Thai schoolteachers to engage in exploratory action research (EAR) projects since 2022.

 The 29 chapters here, all of which describe 2023 or 2024 projects mentored in one of the ways described above, have been organised into three sections according to main area of focus: Student engagement (Part I); Pronunciation and speaking (Part II); and Reading and writing (Part III).
-Teachers were encouraged to decide for themselves an issue of interest or importance to them in their own classrooms, and it is worthy of note that so many focused on 1) basic issues of pronunciation and reading aloud and 2) writing, both to an extent not in evidence in projects in other countries (see Camtree, n.d.).
-On the other hand, issues of perceived lack of motivation or engagement on the part of students, as addressed in Part I of the book, are matters of concern to schoolteachers in many worldwide contexts (Camtree, n.d.), as for these teachers.
+Teachers were encouraged to decide for themselves an issue of interest or importance to them in their own classrooms, and it is worthy of note that so many focused on 1) basic issues of pronunciation and reading aloud and 2) writing, both to an extent not in evidence in projects in other countries.
+On the other hand, issues of perceived lack of motivation or engagement on the part of students, as addressed in Part I of the book, are matters of concern to schoolteachers in many worldwide contexts, as for these teachers.

 An important stage in the process towards writing the reports contained in this book was the online sharing event organised for the end of each year’s programme, where teachers shared posters and brief oral presentations of their work.
 They were then invited to submit written reports for consideration for this publication, according to a provided structure reflecting typical stages of the EAR process: